 Aroma: Moderate sweetness (often with light notes of honey and/or vanilla) with light, grainy, spicy wheat aromatics, often with a bit of tartness.
 Moderate perfumy coriander, often with a complex herbal, spicy, or peppery note in the background.
-Moderate zesty, orangey fruitiness.
+Moderate zesty, citrusy orangey fruitiness.
 A low spicy-herbal hop aroma is optional, but should never overpower the other characteristics.
 No diacetyl.
-Vegetal, celery-like, or ham-like aromas from certain types of spices are inappropriate.
+Vegetal, celery-like, or ham-like aromas are inappropriate.
 Spices should blend in with fruity, floral and sweet aromas and should not be overly strong.

 Flavour: Pleasant sweetness (often with a honey and/or vanilla character) and a zesty, orange-citrusy fruitiness.
 Refreshingly crisp with a dry, often tart, finish.
 Can have a low wheat flavour.
 Optionally has a very light lactic-tasting sourness.
-Herbal-spicy flavours are common but not overpowering, and can taste moderately of coriander and other spices at a more subtle level.
-A spicy-earthy hop flavour is low to none, and never gets in the way of the spices.
+Herbal-spicy flavours, which may include coriander and other spices, are common and should be subtle and balanced, not overpowering.
+A spicy-earthy hop flavour is low to none, and if noticeable, never gets in the way of the spices.
 Hop bitterness is low to medium-low (as with a Hefeweizen), and doesn't interfere with refreshing flavours of fruit and spice, nor does it persist into the finish.
 Bitterness from orange pith should not be present.
-Vegetal, celery-like, ham-like, or soapy flavours from certain types of spices are inappropriate.
+Vegetal, celery-like, ham-like, or soapy flavours are inappropriate.
 No diacetyl.

 Mouthfeel: Medium-light to medium body, often having a smoothness and light creaminess from unmalted wheat and the occasional oats.
 Despite body and creaminess, finishes dry and often a bit tart.
 Effervescent character from high carbonation.
 Refreshing, from carbonation, light acidity, and lack of bitterness in finish.
 No harshness or astringency from orange pith.
 Should not be overly dry and thin, nor should it be thick and heavy.

 Overall Impression: A refreshing, elegant, tasty, moderate-strength wheat-based ale.